mahmoudimus/ac/docs/public/concepts/javascript-api.md

 Atlassian Connect transparently enables cross-domain messaging in its page modules.
 One benefit you'll see from this is that your add-on's page modules are automatically resized based on its content when loaded on the page.

-To enable your iframe to resize depending on the height of your content.
-Your content must be within an element with a class of `ac-content`.
+Only content within an element with the class `ac-content` will be resized automatically.
 ```
 <div class="ac-content">
     <p>Hello World</p>
 </div>
 ```